freinet-devops/docker-openldap/README.md

 on the same mounts/volumes as the original container.

 The task names contain the tool used, so that it is clear if the server must be running or not.

-#### Reset db password
-When using OLC, a function ldapmodify_db_password can be used to change the password of the databases root user:
-As this uses ldap_modify, the container does not need to be stopped.

-Assuming a container named 'ldap':

-    docker exec ldap /entrypoint.sh ldapmodify_change_rootpassword -b cn=config -p $CLEARTEXT_PW

-OR

-    docker exec ldap /entrypoint.sh ldapmodify_change_rootpassword -n 2 -b hdb -h $HASHED_PW

-With the second option the password needs to first be hashed using

-     slappasswd -s $cleartext_pw

-Do NOT pass the password in base64 encoding! ldapmodify->changetype:modify expects it non-encoded in the LDIF.

-This is a quirk of openldap, since other commands actually expect the password to also be base64-encoded in the LDIF.

-The image tries to work around these quirks, by always requiring you to pass in passwords hashed but not yet base64-encoded, that is, they should look something like this:

-{SSHA}3s9gfpHf/8Y5dEKUCw/LCoXRHrvl1QB+

-#### Add new database
-When using OLC, a function ldapmodify_add_database can be used to add a new database to the container and create its subfolder in $DB_DATADIR

-e.g.

-    docker exec ldap /entrypoint.sh ldapmodify_add_database -b dc=directory,dc=new,dc=site -e hdb -D cn=admin,dc=directory,dc=new,dc=site -p cleartext_pw

-or

-    docker exec ldap /entrypoint.sh ldapmodify_add_database -b dc=directory,dc=new,dc=site -e hdb -D cn=admin,dc=directory,dc=new,dc=site -h hashed_pw

-As with ldapmodify_change_rootpassword, do NOT pass the password in base64 encoding!

-Cursiously, ldapadd ( which is actually ldapmodify with an LDIF with changetype:add ) DOES expect the password to be encoded in base64 in the LDIF, but the task in the entrypoint script takes care of that to reduce surprises).

-#### Import database with slapadd

-slapadd imports objects into a database from an LDIF file, same as ldapadd would, but it does not do so using the ldap protocol, but talking directly to the database backend.
-It is more efficient, but requires that the server be stopped.

-As slapd runs as PID1 in the container, that means the container has to be stopped.

-An ldif-file can be added to a database by stopping the container and thus the server, and running a temporary container on the same volumes

-Assuming a docker-compose service ldap:

-    docker-compose stop ldap
-    docker-compose run --rm ldap slapadd_data -b db_name -l data.ldif (expected to be in /mnt) docker-compose start ldap

-OR

-    docker-compose stop ldap
-    docker-compose run --rm ldap slapadd_data -b db_name -l /somepath/data.ldif
-    docker-compose start ldap

-Please understand that to modify existing volumes from this the original data and config dir must be mounted.
-The above example achieves that by using a the same service "ldap" from a compose-file that the server was run from, but running a temporary container the is discarded after the task (using --rm ).

 ## Running the complete example